RayHollister/rayhollister.github.io/voters-guide.md

 author: 'Ray Hollister'
 date: '2023-12-03'
 layout: page
-title: 'Ray Hollister's Folio Weekly Best of Jax 2023 Voters Guide'
+title: "Ray Hollister's Folio Weekly Best of Jax 2023 Voters Guide"
 permalink: /voters-guide/
 image:
 description: 'Making it easier it find the best things to vote for in Best of Jax!'